Campaign

 Top contributors

-- Campaign Core BRICKSTORM espionage campaign with long-dwell access, prior Ivanti exploitation, and confirmed theft of source code and intellectual property. base
+- Campaign Core BRICKSTORM espionage campaign with long-dwell access, prior Ivanti exploitation, and confirmed theft of source code and intellectual property. main

 Case score 57